 Months of entry

-This Master's degree in Cell and Gene Therapy provides an in-depth education in this cutting-edge and rapidly developing field.
-It is delivered by scientists and clinicians researching, developing and testing new treatments for genetically inherited and acquired diseases using gene delivery technology, stem cell manipulation and DNA repair techniques.
+The Cell and Gene Therapy MSc provides you with an in-depth insight into this cutting-edge and rapidly developing field.
+The programme is delivered by scientists and clinicians researching, developing and testing new treatments for genetically inherited and acquired diseases using gene delivery technology, stem cell manipulation and DNA repair techniques.

 The UCL School of Life and Medical Sciences (SLMS) has the largest concentration of clinicians and researchers active in cell and gene therapy research in Europe.
-This is reflected by the many groups conducting high-quality research and clinical trials in the field including researchers at the Institute of Child Health, the Division of Infection and Immunity, the Institute of Ophthalmology, the Institute for Women's Health, the Institute of Genetics and the Cancer Institute.
+This is reflected by the many groups conducting high-quality research and clinical trials in the field including researchers at UCL GOS ICH, the Division of Infection and Immunity, the Institute of Ophthalmology, the Institute for Women's Health, the Institute of Genetics and the Cancer Institute.

 Fees and funding